Jumeirah Mosque Dubai

 Guided tours in the Mosque

-The guided tour to the Jumeirah mosque is more than just a sightseeing experience.
-They let you learn more about the religious aspect of the Mosque and the history and impact of Islam in the emirates.
+A guided tour of the Jumeirah mosque is more than just a sightseeing experience.
+It lets you learn more about the mosque’s religious aspect and the history and impact of Islam in the Emirates.

-SMCUU operates guided tours with the slogan ‘Open doors, open minds.
-The ruler of Dubai founded the organization, Sheikh Muhammad bin Rashid Al Maktoum to increase understanding and tolerance between cultures and traditions.
+SMCUU operates guided tours with the slogan ‘Open doors, open minds. ‘ The ruler of Dubai, Sheikh Muhammad bin Rashid Al Maktoum, founded the organization to increase understanding and tolerance between cultures and traditions.

 Those who want to participate in the tour must register at least 30 minutes before the tour.